sergiooncode/conversational-agent/README.md

 coordinated so the right agent is used to give an answer even if the handoffs feature is used.
 That's the reason why a multi-agent controller was added.

 - Postgres and storing conversation messages in JSON.
-The field raw_conversation is a JSONB field with list as default.
-After some research the append should be efficient.
+The field `raw_conversation` is a JSONB field with list as default.
+After doing some research the append of an item in that field should be efficient.
 Also the JSONB field has a max size that seems high enough (1 GB).

 - Async use in PATCH `/api/conversations/<id>/` endpoint because Runner.run is async.
 I realized later there is a Runner.run_sync so making the endpoint async maybe was not 100% necessary.